Insurance Binder: Temporary Coverage Before Your Official Policy Starts

 See if you qualify for a lower rate in less than 2 minutes

 When you purchase a new car insurance policy, you don't have to wait days for your official documents to arrive before you're covered.
-An insurance binder is issued immediately at the point of sale, giving you legally recognized proof of coverage right away.
+An insurance binder is issued immediately at the point of sale — even digitally — giving you legally recognized proof of coverage right away.
 In this guide, you'll learn exactly what a binder is, what it includes, how long it lasts, and when and how to use it.

-Whether you're registering a new vehicle at the DMV, completing a car purchase, or simply trying to understand what your insurer sent you, understanding how bindered coverage works can help you stay protected and avoid costly gaps in coverage.
+Whether you're registering a new vehicle at the DMV, completing a car purchase, or simply trying to understand what your insurer sent you, knowing how bindered coverage works can help you stay protected and avoid costly gaps in coverage.
+We've also included the latest 2025–2026 state minimum liability updates — including new changes in New Jersey and Hawaii effective January 1, 2026 — so your binder reflects current legal requirements wherever you live.

 Key Pinch Points